 Disruptions and solutions in the world of software

-When you would think of creating new innovative software, the first thing that comes to your mind would be hiring a team to do the job.
+When you would think of creating new innovative software, the first thing that comes to your mind would be hiring a software development team to do the job.
 This would include getting a recruiter and an HR manager to the team, hiring programmers, testers, and project managers and then getting on with the actual development.
 It seems complicated and expensive, doesn’t it?
 Well—it is.

 So how do all these apps get created?

 When you see mobile phones today and the hundreds of thousands of apps available on the app stores, you would think that each one of these companies would either be made of groups of programmers or they would be developing, testing, and deploying apps on their own, right?
 Well—Yes and No.